 Take the squash out of the oven and let it cool until it’s cool enough to handle.

-Step 4.
-Now you can easily cut and peel the squash to your heart’s content.
+Now you can easily cut and peel the squash using a good vegetable peeler or a sharp knife.

 How to Cook Butternut Squash: the Best Methods